Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 {% endhighlight %}

 This ends up be about the same execution time as string interpolation.
-But before we answer the question of why this is so much slower let's take a look at one more option
+Before we answer the previous question let's take a look at one more option

 {% highlight ruby %}
 require 'benchmark'